BEYOND THE BOSPORUS: Foreign investors on the roller-coaster, Turks stick to ‘wait-and-see’

 Street interviews have become too popular because the media is full of charlatans.
 No one talks about reality on film.

-Demirbas, 49, is an atheist and he does not pay taxes for an Islamist government to steal and feed jihadists.
+Demirbas, 49, is an atheist and he does not want to pay taxes for an Islamist government to steal and feed jihadists.
 He just wants the Turkish state to comply with the requirement for secularism in its constitution.

 On November 16, the interior ministry launched an investigation into Istanbul mayor Ekrem Imamoglu in relation to his opposition to Erdogan’s Canal Istanbul mega project.
 At a cost of $9.8bn you would like to think it is needed and it is fine for the environment.
 It is neither.